GuzhanLiang/game-/README.md

 # game-

-- This game is code uder the turtoial of CoffeeAndCoding work shop
+- This game is coded uder the turtoial of CoffeeAndCoding workshop
 - Change is made that when player collide with enemy will also game over